One of my favorite quotes that has been attributed to Joseph Smith is as follows:

 Why should their priesthood and their priesthood ordinances be questioned?

-Pierce could see that the last hurdle to overcome would be the necessity for excommunicated leaders to be be re-baptized before they could reunite with the church.
+Pierce could see that the last hurdle to overcome would be the necessity for excommunicated leaders to be re-baptized before they could reunite with the church.

 A long chain of other priesthood related events and ordinances would need to be revisited as well if re-baptism was required.
 A veritable Pandora’s box was being opened.